Unterhaltungssoftware Selbstkontrolle

-Unterhaltungssoftware Selbstkontrolle (Entertainment Software Self-Regulation, abbreviated USK) is the organisation responsible for video game ratings in Germany.
-In Austria, it is mandatory in the state of Salzburg, while PEGI is mandatory in Vienna.
+Unterhaltungssoftware Selbstkontrolle (Note: /de/) (abbreviated to USK (Note: /de/); Entertainment Software Self-Regulation Body) is the organisation responsible for video game ratings in Germany.
+In Austria, it is mandatory in the state of Salzburg, while PEGI is mandatory in Vienna, however, USK, as well PEGI, is used for age recommendations in Turkey.

+The USK is owned by game – The German Games Industry Association.